kumahq/kuma-website/src/features/traffic/route.md

 {% endtab %}
 {% endtabs %}

-Kuma utilizes positive weights in the `TrafficRoute` policy and not percentages, therefore Kuma does not check if the total adds up to 100.
+{{ site.mesh_product_name }} utilizes positive weights in the `TrafficRoute` policy and not percentages, therefore {{ site.mesh_product_name }} does not check if the total adds up to 100.
 If we want to stop sending traffic to a destination service we change the `weight` for that service to 0.

 ### L4 Traffic Split